Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 This package contains a C# SDK for the Rooms Service of Azure Communication Services.
 Azure Communication Services (ACS) Rooms is a set of APIs, used by Contoso server applications to create a server-managed conversation space with fixed set of lifetime and participants, pre-defining rules from server-tier both who and when can communicate (like scheduled meeting creation).

-With the General Availability preview release of ACS Rooms, Contoso will be able to:
+With the preview release of ACS Rooms, Contoso will be able to:

     - Create a meeting space with known time coordinates (start/end time)
     - Join voice/video calls within that meeting space using the ACS web calling SDK or native mobile calling SDKs